Jineeary/meetro/CONTRIBUTING.md

 3. Please show me how to use it through the code.
 4. Please include the link if the feature is related to the paper.

 I'll help you solve your problem!
-Please let me know through the[템플릿](https://github.com/huggingface/transformers/tree/main/templates).
+Please let me know through the [templete](https://github.com/huggingface/transformers/tree/main/templates).

 ## Do you want to implement a new model?